ArweaveTeam/docs.arweave.org-info/mining/mining-metrics.md

 # Mining Metrics

 The arweave node publishes a set of [Prometheus](https://prometheus.io/docs/introduction/overview/) metrics at the `/metrics` endpoint (i.e.
-<IP>:<PORT>/metrics) - you can see an example at https://arweave.net/metrics.
+`<IP>:<PORT>/metrics`) - you can see an example at https://arweave.net/metrics.
 The `/metrics` endpoint also includes descriptions of each metric.

 You can integrate Prometheus with a number of monitoring and visualization tools.
-Below we'll share a [Grafana](https://grafana.com/) [sample dashboard](grafana.json) and some guidance.
+Below we'll share a [sample dashboard](grafana.json) in [Grafana](https://grafana.com/) and some guidance.

 ## Setup